 Although much has been written about intelligence cooperation, most works have focused on scientific intelligence, neglecting the equally if not more important areas of political and security intelligence.

-My research seeks to fill these gaps in historical knowledge by analysing intelligence files in the British National Archives (TNA) and the National Archives and Records Administration (NARA II) in America.
+My research seeks to fill these gaps in historical knowledge through analysis of intelligence files located in the British National Archives (TNA) and the National Archives and Records Administration (NARA II) in America.
 It also seeks to address the ‘hagiography’ in the historiography surrounding Anglo-American intelligence relations described by Richard J. Aldrich.
 A key focus of my research is the British Intelligence Division (ID).
-This organisation was larger than MI5 and MI6 combined and yet very little is known about its functions and activities.
+This organisation was larger than MI5 and MI6 and yet very little is known about its functions and activities.